pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 We just went from a key rank of $2^{42}$ using amplitude traces to $2^{17}$ using multi-channel fusion attack, recombining amplitude and phase attack results.
 This result correspond to the point at trace index 100 of purple curve of the Figure 11.a of the paper.

-## Automated scripts for reproducing figures and attacking others targets
+## Automated scripts for reproducing figures and attacking others DUT

 The four datasets used in the paper are the following, from the repository root:
 - [sets/24-07-04_nrf52-ref](../../sets/24-07-04_nrf52-ref) : For the nRF52.